Pseudodifferential Weyl calculus on vector bundles: Geometric and analytic preliminaries

 \subsection{Geometry of pseudo-Riemannian manifolds}

-Throughout this article, let $(M,g)$ be a real, oriented and smooth pseudo-Riemannian manifold of finite dimension $d\in\mathbb{N}$, equipped with its Levi-Civita connection $\nabla$.
+Throughout this article, let $(M,g)$ be a real, oriented, smooth pseudo-Riemannian manifold of finite dimension $d\in\mathbb{N}$, equipped with its Levi-Civita connection $\nabla$.
 We denote by $C^\infty(M)$ the ring of smooth complex-valued scalar functions on $M$.
 For a given vector bundle $E\xrightarrow{} M$ over $M$, we denote by $\Gamma(E)$ the $C^{\infty}(M)$-module of smooth sections and by $\Gamma_{\mathrm{c}}(E)$ the subspace of sections with compact support.
 Furthermore, we use the notation

-for the $C^{\infty}(M)$-modules of smooth vector fields, differential $k$-forms and $E$-valued $k$-forms on $M$, respectively.
+for the $C^{\infty}(M)$-modules of smooth vector fields, differential $k$-forms, and $E$-valued $k$-forms on $M$, respectively.
 The bundle projection of the cotangent bundle is denoted by $\pi\colon T^{\ast}M\to M$.
-For the Riemannian and Ricci curvature tensor of $(M,g)$, we adopt the sign and index conventions
+For the Riemann and Ricci curvature tensors of $(M,g)$, we adopt the sign and index conventions

 which are the same conventions used, for example, in the textbooks of Misner-Thorne-Wheeler \cite{MisnerThorneWheeler} and Wald \cite{Wald}.